BAL vs CEP Fantasy Prediction : Balochistan vs Central Punjab Best Fantasy Picks for Pakistan National T20 Cup (News) - Sport Act News

 Central Punjab will take on Balochistan in the League game of National T20 Cup 2020 which will be played at the Multan International Stadium in Multan.
 The domestic T20 cup of Pakistan is here with almost all the major stars participating in the tournament and this promises to be a brilliant tournament.

-Central Punjab won their first game of the tournament and then they suffered two consecutive defeats in a row.
-This is a really important game for them and they lose here then they will be under severe pressure whereas Balochistan have played well in the tournament and have won two of their three games in the tournament so far.
-This is going to be an interesting game with Balochistan having a little advantage.
+Balochistan have been fairly good in the tournament so far and have won four out of their seven games whereas Central Punjab have just won a couple of the games in the tournament.
+The tournament is reaching its business end and every win will play a huge part in the tournament.

-Pitch Report – The pitch is going to favour the batsmen and 180 should be the minimum runs a team should target.
+Pitch Report – The pitch is going to favour the batsmen with absolutely no help for the bowlers.
+Teams should target 180 runs on this wicket.

 Match Details :